ammar-tanwar/bloglearnbay/posts/data-science-in-media-hospitality-and-transportation.md

 # How Data Science in Transportation, Media, and Hospitality has helped Businesses Boom:-

-This article talks about **data science in, Media, Hospitality, and transportation** domains and how data science has helped these sectors overcome hardships.
+This article talks about **data science in Media, Hospitality, and transportation** domains and how data science has helped these sectors overcome hardships.